GitLab announced the general availability of GitLab Duo with Amazon Q.

 Defining Enterprise-Level Agile Requirements

-In its recent report, Adopting an Agile Methodology, Requirements gathering and delivery, Price Waterhouse Coopers determined:
+In its recent report, Adopting an Agile Methodology, Requirements gathering and delivery(link is external), Price Waterhouse Coopers determined:

 "As companies shift from small projects and teams engaged in Agile to more complex projects and potentially distributed teams, there is a need to shift from paper and spreadsheets to tools that provide workflow, persistence and traceability."